 Personal loans are general purpose loans.
 You usually can use the funds at your discretion, but some lenders will restrict what you do with the money.
 They're often more difficult to get than credit cards and sometimes come with their own specific rules.

 Because personal loans can be used for just about anything, there's no single reason why consumers might seek them.
 Typically, personal loans are an option for purchases or other expenses that are too much to put on a credit card.
 Some common reasons include:

 - Unexpected expenses: A major home repair or a need to replace expensive appliances—such as a furnace—could be too much for your credit card, and you might look into a personal loan to cover the cost.
 Medical expenses are another unexpected cost that might require a personal loan.

 - Major events: You might want to pay for a significant event, such as a wedding, but you don't have sufficient savings to pull it off.
 A personal loan can cover expenses beyond what you have in your savings.
 Other major events that might prompt a personal loan are funerals or a move to a new location.

 - Debt consolidation: The proceeds can be used to pay off credit cards or other debts.
 You'll have only one monthly payment, and you might find that your loan's interest rate is lower than the average interest rate for your other debts.

 - College: A personal loan might have a better interest rate than a federal student loan, or your income might be too high to qualify for such a loan.
+You can also use a personal loan to pay off your student loans.
 However, personal loans don't come with the same tax advantages as federally recognized student loans.
 Check with a tax professional first to make sure you don't get dinged at tax time.